Hedda Nussbaum

 Hedda Nussbaum (born August 8, 1942) is an American woman who was a caregiver of a six-year-old girl who died of physical abuse in 1987.
 The death of the girl, Lisa Steinberg, sparked a controversial trial and media frenzy.
 The legal case was one of the first to be televised "gavel to gavel."
 Supporters characterized Nussbaum as a victim of horrific domestic abuse at the hands of her live-in partner, Joel Steinberg.
 Critics suggested she was a consensual partner in a sadomasochistic relationship and an unprosecuted co-conspirator in the young girl's death.

+Ultimately Nussbaum was granted immunity for her testimony against Steinberg, who was convicted of manslaughter and served 16 years in prison.

 Biography

 Early life and career

 Before meeting Joel Steinberg in 1975, Hedda Nussbaum had been an editor and author of children's books at Random House publishers, and before that at Appleton Century Crofts.
 Steinberg was a defense attorney who sometimes handled adoption cases.
 Beginning in 1976, Nussbaum and Steinberg lived together in a brownstone apartment in New York City's Greenwich Village.
 Her 1977 book, Plants Do Amazing Things, was dedicated, in part, "to Joel, my everyday inspiration."

 Due to Nussbaum's occasionally obvious bruises and other injuries, friends and colleagues suspected that Nussbaum was the victim of domestic violence.
-Neighbors later stated to police they believed that Nussbaum and Steinberg were active participants in a "some kind of a sexual sadomasochistic game."
+Some neighbors later stated to police they believed that Nussbaum and Steinberg were active participants in a "some kind of a sexual sadomasochistic game."
 Friends occasionally offered to help Nussbaum, but she declined their offers of intervention or aid and refused to implicate Steinberg.
 After extended absences from work, Random House put Nussbaum on consulting editor status in 1982.

 In 1981, under dubious legal circumstances, Nussbaum and Steinberg took custody of an infant girl they named Lisa.
 The girl's birth mother had paid Steinberg a $500.00 legal fee to place the child with a Roman Catholic family; both Nussbaum and Steinberg were Jewish.
 Under similar circumstances, Nussbaum and Steinberg later took in a toddler they named Mitchell.
 The couple never legally adopted either child.

 In her 2005 book Surviving Intimate Terrorism, Nussbaum argued that her denial of the danger she and her children lived in was typical of some chronically maltreated persons (see battered person syndrome).
 Nussbaum claimed that she fled from the home six times, only to later return.
 Nussbaum mentions the medical theory that trauma, especially prolonged trauma, can elicit the body's production of opioids that produce mental and physical numbness.
 Nussbaum also suggests that her "numbness" further reduced her ability to think and act clearly, akin to "Stockholm syndrome", a mental state wherein victims identify with their abusers.